CanastaWiki/Canasta-CLI/CONTRIBUTING.md

 ### Container runtimes in CI

 The integration suite runs against whichever runtime the host provides.
-The `Integration: Podman` job runs the create/start/stop and upgrade legs under rootless `podman` with `podman-compose` 1.3.0 and Docker removed from the runner; every other integration job runs on Docker.
+The `Integration: Podman` job runs the create/start/stop, upgrade, and rebuild legs under rootless `podman` with `podman-compose` 1.3.0 and Docker removed from the runner; every other integration job runs on Docker.
 A few tests reach past the CLI with Docker-specific invocations and report SKIPPED under Podman.

 `podman-compose` 1.6.0 is not covered yet.
 It differs from 1.3.0 in ways the CLI depends on — notably whether `pull` skips services with a